 Hello and welcome to this edition of the smoking meat newsletter!
-I have had a lot of questions concerning the use of a brine on pork ribs and while I have brined ribs, the results were inconclusive and I wanted to take another slab at it. (pun intended)
+Over the years, I have had a lot of questions concerning the use of a brine on pork ribs and while I have brined ribs, the results were inconclusive and I wanted to take another stab at it.

-In thinking about a brine, I decided to use a coffee brine to give the ribs some added dimension and I even went so far as to introduce some coffee grounds into my rub to bring some cohesiveness to the flavors.
+I decided to use a coffee brine to give the ribs some added dimension and I even went so far as to introduce some coffee grounds into my original rub (purchase recipes here) to bring some cohesiveness to the flavors.

 If you haven’t tried it, coffee is an excellent flavor to add to meats and the coffee flavor definitely came through in these smoked baby back ribs.